sienaokuno/sam3_demo/README.md

 # SAM3 Demo
 An interactive demo of SAM3, which performs promptable concept segmentation using text prompts and bounding boxes.
 This demo can be run within a jupyter notebook.
 It is recommended but not required to use a GPU.

 - Input image: can use a local file or URL to locate an image online.
-For now, only one image can be run at a time.
+Only one image can be run at a time.
 Image embeddings are stored and reused with new prompts to prevent extra computation.
 - Text prompts: a descriptive noun phrase for what the model should segment
 - Bounding boxes: a box draw onto the image.
 This can be a positive or negative example